All Episodes

 I think that's a perfectly legitimate perception, as long as they're not confused about my unyielding support for Israel's security.

-Now, Obama himself is admitting that Arabs, that terrorists, Islamo fascist enemies might want to talk to him because he's worldly.
+Now, Obama himself is admitting that Arabs, that terrorists, Islamo-fascist enemies might want to talk to him because he's worldly.

-He spent time in the Muslim world, and his middle name is Hussein, and he's called for talks with people.
+He spent time in the Muslim world and his middle name is Hussein and he's called for talks with people.

-So when you hear this quote, I mean, there's a lot in this quote to uh trouble you and to bother you.
+So when you hear this quote, I mean, there's a lot in this quote to trouble you and to bother you.

 They're going to be comfortable with him because of his middle name is Hussein.

-We're going to have a guy in a white house named Hussein.
+We're going to have a guy in a White House named Hussein.

 We can't say it now.

-We can't use his name.
+We can't use his name, but he can.

 It's an unprecedented personal attack, a political attack, and these things we can't do.

-Now let's talk a little bit here about Kerry, John Kerry saying that Reagan sat down and talked with Gorby and got a deal.
+Now, let's talk a little bit here about Kerry, John Kerry, saying that Reagan sat down and talked with Gorby and got a deal.

 You know, that is such a distortion of what happened.

-They met on in Iceland.
+They met in Iceland.

 Gorbachev wouldn't do it.